Captain (British Army and Royal Marines): Rank insignia

 Badges of rank for captains were introduced on 30 January 1855 and were worn on shoulder epaulettes.
 After the Crimean War a new rank system was introduced which contained the first complete rank insignia in British Army history.
 A captain's rank insignia was worn on the collar and displayed a crown and a pip (which is now the rank insignia for a lieutenant-colonel).

 The rank insignia were returned to the shoulder boards in 1880 for all officers in full dress, when the system of crowns and stars was reorganised.
 From this time, until 1902, a captain had just two stars.
 The 1902 change gave captains three stars, which continues to be used.
 In addition to the shoulder badges, officers' ranks were also reflected in the amount and pattern of gold lace worn on the cuffs of the full-dress tunic.

 From 1902, a complex system of markings with bars and loops in thin drab braid above the cuff (known irreverently as the asparagus bed) was used at first but this was replaced in the same year by a combination of narrow rings of worsted braid around the cuff, with the full-dress style shoulder badges on a three-pointed cuff flap.
 Based on equivalent naval ranks, captains had two rings of braid.
 In the case of Scottish regiments, the rings were around the top of the gauntlet-style cuff and the badges on the cuff itself.

 During World War I, some officers took to wearing similar jackets to the men, with the rank badges on the shoulder, as the cuff badges made them conspicuous to snipers.
 This practice was frowned on outside the trenches but was given official sanction in 1917 as an alternative, being made permanent in 1920 when the cuff badges were abolished.

+Fictional captains

+The rank has sometimes been used in English Literature and applied to fictional characters.
+Some of the fictional captains are: